Driver faces charge in theft of vehicle | Arkansas Democrat Gazette

-HOT SPRINGS -- A Garland County man was arrested early Friday after police said he was found sleeping in an SUV that was towing a stolen vehicle.
+HOT SPRINGS -- A Garland County man was arrested Dec.
+22 after police said he was found sleeping in an SUV that was towing a stolen vehicle.

 Nicholas David Mann, 39, was taken into custody around 2:30 a.m. and charged with a felony count of theft by receiving over $1,000.